Pexels Aj4xo 29456219OCD Is A Struggle for Control and Valuing Certainty

-Have you ever felt like you need to do things over and over, like checking if the door is locked many times or making sure everything is just right?
+Have you ever felt like you need to do things repeatedly, like checking if the door is locked or making sure everything is just right?
 Psychology labels this as Obsessive-Compulsive Disorder (OCD).
-It defines OCD as when someone feels like they have to do certain actions repeatedly because their mind is stuck on a thought or fear.
-I really don’t like labels because they make it seem ominous and something we lack control over.
+It defines OCD as when someone feels like they have to do specific actions repeatedly because their mind is stuck on a thought or fear.
+I don’t like labels because they seem to lack control over them.
+Yes, there is a struggle for control, but that doesn’t mean there isn’t control.

 Even though OCD can make people feel like they have to control every part of their lives, it’s believing a lie that has just a tiny bit of truth within it—any truth attached to a lie is really a big fat lie.
 So why do some people continue to believe the lie?

-- Pushing us to reflect upon our behaviors and thoughts with emotional regulation in mind within a trusting support network to strengthen self-identity and abilities.
+1. It pushes us to reflect upon our behaviors and thoughts with emotional regulation in mind, within a trusting support network, to strengthen our self-identity and abilities.

-- To avoid conflict and submit to a learned helplessness state of mind that creates a victim response.
+2. Avoid conflict and submit to a learned helplessness state of mind, creating a victim response.

 We often crave control, believing the lie that we can decide what is good and evil for ourselves, just like in Genesis 3:16.
 We think that if we are in control, life will be better.
 But true peace has always been in God’s hands, not ours.
-We get tricked into thinking we can find happiness on our own, apart from God, because of our struggles with people and circumstances.
+We get tricked into thinking we can find happiness on our own, apart from God, because we struggle with people and circumstances.

 What is an Idol?